Vietnam in January: Weather and Event Guide

 Temperature

-The Northern part of Vietnam has 4 separate seasons which are spring, summer, fall, and winter.
-The average temperature in January is often below 18°C.
+The Northern region of Vietnam experiences four distinct seasons: spring, summer, fall, and winter.
+Average temperatures in January typically drop below 18°C.

 RegionsAverage LowAverage High